KDE/documentation-develop-kde-org/content/hig/platform/tray.md

 ### Is this the right control?

-An application should only add an icon to the System Tray if the user needs to frequently access the application, or if the user is intrested in status changes within the application.
+An application should only add an icon to the System Tray if the user needs to frequently access the application, or if the user is interested in status changes within the application.

 ### Behavior